anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 --- abstract

 This document defines a protocol to securely assign a pledge to an owner, using an intermediary node between pledge and owner.
 This intermediary node is known as a "constrained Join Proxy".

-This document extends the work of [ietf-anima-bootstrapping-keyinfra] by replacing the Circuit-proxy by a stateless constrained Join Proxy, that transports routing information.
+This document extends the work of {{I-D.ietf-anima-bootstrapping-keyinfra}} by replacing the Circuit-proxy by a stateless constrained (CoAP) Join Proxy.
+It transports join traffic from the pledge to the Registrar without requiring per-client state.

 --- middle

 # Introduction

 Enrolment of new nodes into constrained networks with constrained nodes present is described in
-{{I-D.ietf-anima-bootstrapping-keyinfra}} and makes use of Enrolment over Secure Transport (EST) <xref target= "RFC7030"/>.
+{{I-D.ietf-anima-bootstrapping-keyinfra}} ("BRSKI") and makes use of Enrolment over Secure Transport (EST) {{RFC7030}}
+with {{RFC8366}} vouchers to securely enroll devices.
+BRSKI connects new devices ("pledges") to extended EST servers ("Registrars") via a Join Proxy.

 The specified solutions use https and may be too large in terms of code space or bandwidth required.
 Constrained devices in constrained networks {{RFC7228}} typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.

-CoAP has chosen Datagram Transport Layer Security (DTLS) {{RFC6347}} as the preferred security protocol for authenticity and confidentiality of the messages.
+CoAP can be run with the Datagram Transport Layer Security (DTLS) {{RFC6347}} as a security protocol for authenticity and confidentiality of the messages.
+This is described as the "coaps" scheme.
 A constrained version of EST, using Coap and DTLS, is described in {{I-D.ietf-ace-coap-est}}.

 DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.
 However, the new "joining" device will not be IP routable until it is authenticated to the network.
-A new "joining" device can only initially use a link-local IPv6 address to communicate with a neighbour node using neighbour discovery
-{{RFC6775}} until it receives the necessary network configuration parameters.
+A new "joining" device can only initially use a link-local IPv6 address to communicate with a neighbour node using  neighbour discovery {{RFC6775}} until it receives the necessary network configuration parameters.
 However, before the device can receive these configuration parameters, it needs to authenticate itself to the network to which it connects.
-In {{I-D.ietf-anima-bootstrapping-keyinfra}} Enrolment over Secure Transport (EST) {{RFC7030}} is used to authenticate the joining device.
-However, IPv6 routing is necessary to establish a connection between joining device and the EST server.
+IPv6 routing is necessary to establish a connection between joining device and the extended EST server.

-This document specifies a Join Proxy and protocol to act as intermediary between joining device and EST server to establish a connection between joining device and EST server.
+This document specifies a new form of Join Proxy and protocol to act as intermediary between joining device and EST server to establish a connection between joining device and EST server.

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
+{{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a join proxy.
+{{I-D.ietf-anima-bootstrapping-keyinfra}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.
+The document standardizes the CoAP/DTLS (method 4).

 # Terminology          {#Terminology}